undertale-re/undertale/docs/development/architecture.rst

     <https://github.com/huggingface/datatrove>`_ and we've implemented a number
-    of custom ``PipelineSteps`` for things like compilation, disassembly, segmentation, etc. All of our dataset build pipelines are fully reproducable and open-source.
+    of custom ``PipelineSteps`` for things like compilation, disassembly, segmentation, etc. All of our dataset build pipelines are fully reproducible and open-source.

 **Modeling**
-    Our custom model archtectures and training schemes for modeling binary code.
+    Our custom model architectures and training schemes for modeling binary code.

 **Evaluation & Integration**